 - FM systems – students with sensorineural hearing loss (the most common type of hearing loss) often use FM systems in the classroom.
 FM systems use radio broadcast technology

 - Sound-field systems – these amplification systems provide an even spread of sound throughout a room.
 Sound-field systems allow deaf students to clearly hear a teacher’s voice, regardless of where they are sitting in a classroom.

 The available forms of technology used to assist students with learning disabilities extend far beyond this list.
-To learn about other ways to support your student with learning disabilities or to find out more about Transitions programs in Albany, New York at (518) 775-5384.
+To learn about other ways to support your student with learning disabilities or to find out more about Transitions programs, call us at at (518) 775-5384.